 Now let’s ask the more important question – why did customer experience become so important?

-- 84% of organizations working to improve CX report an increase in revenue (Dimension Data)
+- 84% of organizations working to improve CX report an increase in revenue.
+(Source: Dimension Data)

 - Increase in customer retention of merely 5% can equate to an increase in profit of at least 25%.
-This is because returning customers are more likely to spend 67% more money (Bain & Company)
+This is because returning customers are more likely to spend 67% more money.
+(Source: Bain & Company)

-- 72% of satisfied consumers will share a positive experience with 6 or more people (thinkJar)
+- 72% of satisfied consumers will share a positive experience with 6 or more people.
+(Source: Thinkjar)

-Now that we’ve explained why modern-day companies need to focus on making the shopping experience as easy, personal, and relevant as possible, it’s time to show a few ways to improve customer experience without breaking the bank.
+Now that we’ve explained why modern-day companies need to focus on making the shopping experience as easy, personal, and relevant as possible, it’s time to show 7 simple ways you can improve customer experience without breaking the bank.

 1. Create a customer-friendly website